lando/vitepress-theme-default-plus/README.md

 };
 ```

+## Docs

+For more detailed information on options and other configs, please [visit the docs](https://vuepress-docs-theme.lando.dev/) for this repo.

 ## Issues, Questions and Support

 If you have a question or would like some community support we recommend you [join us on Slack](https://launchpass.com/devwithlando).
 Note that this is the Slack community for [Lando](https://lando.dev) but we are more than happy to help with this module as well!